jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 (a) For algorithm 6, does increasing the number of threads improve performance or hurt performance?
 Use data to back up your answer.

-(b) What is the speedup when you use 2, 4, 8, and 16 threads (only answer with up to the number of cores on your system).
+(b) What is the speedup when you use 2, and 4 threads.

 ### Question 3

 (a) Using the data for all 6 algorithms, what is the most important optimization, chunking the array, using different result addresses, or putting padding between the result addresses?

 (b) Speculate how the hardware implementation is causing this result.
 What is it about the hardware that causes this optimization to be most important?

-## gem5

-For those of you who are not familiar with [gem5](https://www.gem5.org/), gem5 is a *cycle-level* simulator that simulates the entire system (cores, memory, caches, devices) at the hardware level.

-The *input* to gem5 is a *Python* script that configures the system and runs the simulation.
-Refer to Assignment 0 to learn how to create your configuration script.

 ### gem5's output